Tomorr: Cult and pilgrimage

 For God came to love it.

 Legend

 In Albanian folklore, Mount Tomorr is considered the home of the deities.
-Morover, it is anthropomorphized and considered a deity itself, envisioned in the legendary figure of Baba Tomor, an old giant with a long flowing white beard and four female eagles hovering above him and perching on his snow-covered slopes.
+Moreover, it is anthropomorphized and considered a deity itself, envisioned in the legendary figure of Baba Tomor, an old giant with a long flowing white beard and four female eagles hovering above him and perching on his snow-covered slopes.
 According to German folklorist Maximilian Lambertz, Baba Tomor is the remnant of an Illyrian deity.